 - Does it offer a variety of video generation options?
 I looked for platforms that support multiple video generation models, allowing users to choose the best fit for their needs.

-1 Global GPT – Powered by Sora 2, Yet Beyond Its Limits
+1 Global GPT – Powered by Sora 2 and Pro, Yet Beyond Its Limits

 The reason I put Global GPT first is that it’s the perfect alternative to Sora 2, offering an even better and more seamless experience as an integrated platform for it.